 As the life expectancy of a population lengthens, the number of people living with chronic illnesses tends to increase because chronic illnesses are more common among older persons.

 Other ObjectivesOne of Utah's 42 Community Health Status Indicators

 One of the Council of State and Territorial Epidemiolgists (CSTE) Chronic Disease Indicators: "Life Expectancy at Birth"

 How Do We Compare With the U.S.?Women typically outlive men.
-Females born in Utah today can expect to live 81.8 years, and males born in Utah can expect to live 78 years.
+Females born in Utah today can expect to live 81.2 years, and males born in Utah can expect to live 77.5 years.
 This becomes evident in later years as individuals survive from their early sixties into their eighties and older.
-The population of Utahns aged 65+ was 54% female and 46% male according to the 2017 population estimate IBIS version 2017.
-Utah has a young population and ranks last in the percentage of the population aged 65 and over based on 2017 American Community Survey 1-Year Estimates Table GCT0103.
+The population of Utahns aged 65+ was 53.5% female and 46.5% male according to the 2018 population estimate IBIS version 2018.

 What Is Being Done?Now that people are living longer, it is important to look at ways that those added years can be lived in good health.
 Exercise, healthy diet and weight, not smoking, moderate use of alcohol, and injury prevention habits such as wearing seat belts all contribute to a healthy life span.

 Improvements in life expectancy increase the proportion of older individuals living in society.
 Policy-makers must be aware of this trend in order to provide viable and attractive options for elderly persons who require assistance with activities of daily living.